What is the Amazon Synod? Your questions answered

 It has been tasked by Pope Francis with consulting the peoples of the Amazon.
 In his words, “we need the native peoples to shape the culture of the local churches in the Amazon.”

-As Mauricio Lopez of REPAM says:
+As Mauricio Lopez of REPAM said:

 “The Church has been called by indigenous communities to be with them.
 Indigenous communities trust the Church and we are standing alongside them to defend their territory, their identity and their culture.
 We cannot fail.”